What to Wear in Charleston, SC

 If you don’t want to tackle the cobblestones at night, good news: Charleston has Uber and Lyft.
 You can easily get around town for less — without ruining your shoes.

+Wondering what to wear in Charleston during the day?
 Many Charlestonians opt to dress up (or casually chic) during the day.
-While we don’t recommend wearing cutoffs and flip flops unless you’re at the beach, you don’t necessarily need to wear a suit and bowtie either.
+While we don’t recommend wearing cutoffs and flip-flops unless you’re at the beach, you don’t necessarily need to wear a suit and bowtie either.

 You’ll want to dress for the season.
-Check out the seasonal section below to discover the best clothing and gear to bring to Charleston, winter, spring, summer and fall.
+Check out the seasonal section below to discover the best clothing and gear to bring to Charleston in winter, spring, summer, and fall.

-No matter what the season, you’ll want to wear something that is comfortable during the day.
+No matter what the season, you’ll want to wear something comfortable during the day.
 Again, there’s plenty of walking to do in Downtown Charleston.

-There are plenty of restaurants, bars and clubs that are casual.
+You’re not the only one wondering what to wear in Charleston at night.
+There are plenty of restaurants, bars, and clubs that are casual.
 Yet ‘casual’ to a southerner looks a bit different from how it might in other areas of the country.

 If you plan on wearing jeans, make sure they’re nice — no holes, in the Holy City, please.
 Casual pants, like khakis, are always welcome.